-Retinol is a vitamin A derivative that promotes skin renewal, treats acne and boosts production of collagen, a protein that supports skin elasticity.
+Retinol is a vitamin A derivative that promotes skin renewal, treats acne, and boosts production of collagen, a protein that supports skin elasticity.
 It is available as a non-prescription topical treatment for melasma and accelerates the body’s natural cell turnover process.
 In doing so, retinol helps eliminate dark patches on the skin much faster than they would heal on their own.

 In addition to retinol, bleaching agents that contain hydroquinone may be used to treat melasma.
 Hydroquinone stops the process that causes skin discoloration, and it is often used to lighten the skin.
-It may also be used to treat areas of the skin that are more sensitive to the sun.
+It can also be used to treat areas of the skin that are more sensitive to the sun.

 2. Melasma Laser Treatment

 Laser skin resurfacing is a non-surgical melasma treatment that can improve skin tone, texture, and pigmentation.
 During a laser skin resurfacing procedure, DOT Deka lasers are used to apply controlled energy to discolored portions of a melasma patient’s skin.
 Additionally, laser skin resurfacing helps a melasma patient tighten the skin and reduce pore size.

 Downtime associated with melasma laser treatment is minimal; in most instances, patients only need about seven to 10 days to recover.
 Dr. Azizzadeh provides his patients with comprehensive instructions to streamline the laser skin resurfacing recovery process and limit the risk of post-treatment complications.
 This ensures that a melasma patient can reap the full benefits of laser skin resurfacing.